KaiNorberg/PatchworkOS/README.md

 ## Contributing

 Patchwork is intended as a personal project, therefor contributions to add features are unwanted.
 However if you find any bugs, issues or just have a suggestion for something i could do better, then feel free to open an issue.
+This might change in the future.